by Scott Mehl © Unofficial Royalty 2016

 In May 1934, another coup took place, in which Zveno (a military and political group) abolished the political parties and established a dictatorship under their own Prime Minister.
 However, Boris was able to stage a counter-coup the following year and assumed complete control of the government.
 He brought back a form of parliamentary rule, but no political parties were restored.
 This became known as the “King’s Government” and for the next five years, Bulgaria experienced significant growth and prosperity.

 With the outbreak of World War II, Boris fought to retain Bulgaria’s neutrality.
 Hitler, trying to gain Bulgaria’s help, arranged for an agreement between Bulgaria and Romania which returned some of the territory lost to Romania in the Treaty of Neuilly-sur-Seine after World War I. Finally, in March 1941, following the threat of a German invasion, and with the promise of regaining territory formerly ceded to Greece, Boris signed the Tripartite Pact, aligning Bulgaria with the Axis powers.
-Following the surrender of the Yugoslavian and Greek governments, Bulgarian forces occupied their former territories which had been captured by the German forces.
+Following the surrender of the Yugoslavian and Greek governments, Bulgarian forces occupied their former territories, captured by the German forces.
 In 1941, Tsar Boris also signed into law the Law for Protection of the Nation, which imposed restrictions on Jewish Bulgarians.
-This law was greatly opposed by the Jewish community, as well as the Bulgarian Orthodox Church.
-Despite signing the law, Boris helped to prevent the forced deportation of the Bulgarian Jews on several occasions, d attempted to find ways to get them safely out of the country.
+This law was opposed by the Jewish community and the Bulgarian Orthodox Church.
+Despite signing the law, Boris helped to prevent the forced deportation of the Bulgarian Jews on several occasions, and attempted to find ways to get them safely out of the country.
 Sadly, he was unable to help those in Bulgarian-occupied territories in Greece and Yugoslavia.

 In August 1943, Boris was once again summoned to a meeting with Hitler, who wanted Boris to deport Bulgarian Jews, and to declare war on Russia – both of which Boris strongly refused to do.
 Following the meeting, in which Hitler was reportedly furious, Boris returned home.
 Just weeks later, on August 28, 1943, Tsar Boris III died in Sofia.
 The circumstances of his death remain mysterious, with many believing that Boris had been poisoned because of his refusal to concede to the demands of the Nazis.